Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/references.md

 They're not from the same attack (and one is actually a yawn), but they both fit and look catty.

-These sources can be combined to make some evocative keyframes for the animation.
+You can combine these sources to make some evocative keyframes for the animation.

 </details>